efeijo/personal-web/exampleSite/content/post/archetypes.md

 publishDate: "2019-05-02T19:25:30+02:00"
 ---

-The archetypes are defined in the `archetypes` folder, for both post and portfolio.
+The archetypes are defined in the `archetypes` folder, for both post and job.

 <!--more-->